 A VoIP SP compliant with this specification shall identify the TLS_ECDHE_RSA_WITH_AES_128_GCM_SHA256 cipher suite as its first choice, followed by any optional cipher suites that it supports in order of preference.
 During the TLS session handshake, peering VoIP SPs shall negotiate the most preferred cipher suite that is supported by both VoIP SPs, as described in RFC 5246.

-A VoIP SP must not advertise support for other transports (UDP or TCP), via configuration of DNS NAPTR and/or SRV resource records.
+A VoIP SP shall not advertise support for other transports (UDP or TCP), via configuration of DNS NAPTR and/or SRV resource records.

-The VoIP SP must not initiate sessions with other transports (e.g., UDP or TCP), even if the peer indicates that these are available via configuration of DNS NAPTR and/or SRV resource records.
+The VoIP SP shall not initiate sessions with other transports (e.g., UDP or TCP), even if the peer indicates that these are available via configuration of DNS NAPTR and/or SRV resource records.

 When exchanging SIP signaling messages with a peer, the VoIP SP should reuse an existing TLS connection if available.